JinnRoad/spreadsheet_to_email/README.md

 -	README.md   # This file
 -	todo.md     # A list of to-do's for the project

 Program files

 -	main.py       # Entry point for script
 -	gui.py        # Runs GUI and collects document names
 -	emailer.py    # Emailer tranforms the documents into emails, which are then sent
+-	inspector.py  # Inspect inputs and outputs of functions
 -	style.css     # Default CSS file

 Test files for running the code

 -	test_attachment.pdf
 -	test_csv.csv
 -	test_template.txt

 ##	Project plan